Costs & Financial Aid

 The J-School is strongly committed to remaining affordable to promising candidates from all socio-economic backgrounds, and devotes considerable energy to raising money from outside philanthropy so that grants and fellowships are widely available to our students.
 For that reason, we encourage all qualified individuals to apply regardless of their financial means, and we will do everything we can to make sure our fees don’t keep anyone from attending the School.

 Establishing California Residency

-Many out-of-state students begin establishing California residency in their first year in order to be eligible for in-state tuition for their second year.
+Many out-of-state students begin establishing California residency during their first years at the School in order to be eligible for in-state tuition in their second years.
 The Legal Residence Office website explains the steps you need to take to establish residency.

-*Only US Citizens are able to establish residency for in-state tuition in their second year.
+Only U.S. citizens are permitted to establish residency for in-state tuition in their second years.
 International students do not qualify.

 Foreign Language and Area Studies Fellowship (FLAS)